EMERGENCY?

 infographic for common reason for leaky hot water heater and hot water tank

-The first step in fixing a hot water tank leak is identifying the source of the leak.
-Check whether the water heater is leaking from the bottom or the top.
-The leak could be coming from a faulty valves, a loose supply line connection, or the discharge pipe.
+The first step in repairing a hot water tank is identifying where the water is coming from.
+You need to determine if the water heater is leaking from the bottom or the top.
+The leak could be coming from a faulty valve, a loose supply line connection, or the discharge pipe itself.

-• Turn off the electric power supply at the main breaker panel if you have an electric water heater.
+• Turn off the electricity at the main breaker panel.

-• Shut off the gas valve if your water heater is gas-powered.
+• Shut off the gas valve if you have a gas-powered unit.

 • Close the water supply line to stop additional water from entering the tank.